Blair Calvo: Detroit Tigers

 On June 18, 2023, Calvo was traded to the Detroit Tigers in exchange for cash considerations, and was optioned to the Triple–A Toledo Mud Hens.
 On September 3, Calvo was removed from the 40–man roster and sent outright to Triple–A Toledo.
 In 29 total appearances for Toledo, he compiled a 6.95 ERA with 36 strikeouts across 33 2/3 innings pitched.

 Calvo was assigned to the Double–A Erie SeaWolves to begin the 2024 season, compiling a 9.00 ERA across three appearances.
 On May 24, 2024, it was announced that Calvo would miss the remainder of the season after undergoing surgery to repair a labrum tear in his right shoulder.

-He elected free agency on November 6, 2025.
+Calvo split the 2025 season between the rookie-level Florida Complex League Tigers, Single-A Lakeland Flying Tigers, High-A West Michigan Whitecaps, Erie, and Toledo; in 30 appearances for the five affiliates, he compiled a 1-1 record and 5.40 ERA with 48 strikeouts and five saves over 40 innings of work.
+Calvo elected free agency following the season on November 6, 2025.

+Conspiradores de Querétaro

+On April 22, 2026, Calvo signed with the Conspiradores de Querétaro of the Mexican League.
+He made two appearances for the Conspiradores, but allowed seven earned runs on seven hits across 2/3 of an inning pitched.
+Calvo was released by Querétaro on April 25.